Skip to Content

 Why do I see more bugs inside in the fall?

 As temperatures drop, many pests that were comfortable outdoors during summer begin looking for warm, protected places to overwinter.
-Homes provide consistent temperatures, shelter, and sometimes food, making them an attractive option.
+Homes provide consistent temperatures, shelter, and sometimes food—making them an attractive option.

 Is it too late to prevent fall pests once I see them inside?

-It’s never too late to improve exclusion and cut down on attractants.
-However, you’ll get the best results by combining sealing and sanitation with appropriate treatments and addressing issues early in the season.
+It’s never too late to improve exclusion and reduce attractants.
+You’ll get the best results by combining sealing and sanitation with appropriate treatments and addressing issues early in the season.

 Do I need pest control every fall?